iridescent-dev/iap-swift-lib-demo/README.md

 ### Installation
-* Clone iap-swift-library-demo to your computer and use it in Xcode:
+* Clone iap-swift-lib-demo to your computer and use it in Xcode:
   * *Clone or download* > *Open in Xcode*

 * Set your App Store Connect project information: